openbmc/docs/rest-api.md

 # OpenBMC REST API

-The primary management interface for OpenBMC is REST.
-This document provides some basic structure and usage examples for the REST interface.
+The OpenBMC REST API is disabled by default in bmcweb.
+Most of the functionality is available on Redfish.
+This document provides some basic structure and usage examples for the OpenBMC REST interface.

 The schema for the rest interface is directly defined by the OpenBMC D-Bus structure.
 Therefore, the objects, attributes and methods closely map to those